UrsuTudor/odinbook/README.md

 - Users can sign up, log in, and manage their sessions securely via Devise.
 - Custom parameters (`name`, `city`, `age`) are permitted during registration.
 - Devise views have been minimally styled to match the app’s overall color scheme and design.

+## Functioning Mailer
+- A welcome email will be sent to each user on account creation using the Rails Action Mailer.
+- The email includes:
+  - Confirmation of the user's username.
+  - A direct link to the login page of the website.

 ## Making Posts